Installing a Search Engine

 A search engine is a critical component of your Liferay installation.
 Creating an Example Cluster can get you started with the installation, but this guide demonstrates setting up a production environment.

-When you start Liferay, a built-in Elasticsearch server (sidecar) starts simultaneously.
+When you start Liferay, a bundled Elasticsearch server (sidecar) starts simultaneously.
 This default search engine provides search capabilities as a convenience for testing, but it isn’t supported for use in production.
 Getting Started with Elasticsearch describes production-level Elasticsearch setup.
-Using the Sidecar or Embedded Elasticsearch describes the default Elasticsearch server (sidecar in 7.3 and embedded in 7.2) features and limitations.
+Using the Sidecar or Embedded Elasticsearch describes the default Elasticsearch server (sidecar in 7.3+ and embedded in 7.2) features and limitations.

 Java Requirements